 - Ans.
 The only force acting on the magnet is because of the earth's gravitational field.
 The copper loop is cut, so there is no current flowing through it and there is no induced magnetic field.
-Therefore, the correct answer is (a). - 4.
-A device that can be used to produce an electric current in a circuit is - (a) an ammeter. (b) a motor. - (c) a generator. (d) a galvanometer. - Ans.
-The correct answer is (c). - 5.
-A magnet is moved towards a coil (i) quickly and (ii) slowly.
-The induced emf - (a) is larger in case (i). (b) is smaller in case (ii). - (c) is equal in both cases. (d) cannot be predicted. - Ans.
-The correct answer is (a). - An electric bulb rated 220 V is connected to 220 V, 5 Hz AC source.
+Therefore, the correct answer is (a). - An electric bulb rated 220 V is connected to 220 V, 5 Hz AC source.
 The bulb - (a) does not glow. (b) glows intermittently. - (c) glows continuously. (d) gets fused. - Ans.
 The bulb will glow properly at 50 Hz AC supply.
 At a lower frequency, it will keep flickering.
-Therefore, the correct answer is (b). - 7.
-When a charged particle moving with velocity v is subjected to a magnetic field B, the force on it is non-zero.
-This implies that - (a) angle between them is either 0° or 180°. - (b) angle between them is necessarily 90°. - (c) angle between them can have any value other than 90° . - (d) angle between them can have any value other than 0° and 180°. - Ans.
-Since we have to ensure that the sine value of the angle is non-zero, the correct answer is (d). - 8.
+Therefore, the correct answer is (b). - 5.
 The magnetic field at a distance r from a long wire carrying current l is 0.4 T. The magnetic field at a distance 2r is